hello-robot/stretch_tutorials/example_6.md

 ### The Code Explained
 This code is similar to that of the [multipoint_command](https://github.com/hello-robot/stretch_tutorials/blob/main/src/multipoint_command.py) and [joint_state_printer](https://github.com/hello-robot/stretch_tutorials/blob/main/src/joint_state_printer.py) node.
-Therefore, this example will highlight sections that are different from that tutorial.
+Therefore, this example will highlight sections that are different from those tutorials.
 Now let's break the code down.

 ```python
 #!/usr/bin/env python